AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/configure-btree-cleanup-cs.md

 level: Experienced

 ---
-# Configure B-tree clean up for for Cloud Service
+# Configure B-tree clean up for Cloud Service

 Set up the B-tree cleanup job and manage the enable/disable settings for Guides BTree deletion to keep your system optimized and the storage clean.